 7.1 Local authorities have a responsibility to meet the Public Sector Duty of the Equality Act 2010.
 The Act gives people the right not to be treated less favourably due to protected characteristics.
-It is important to consider the potential impact on such groups and individuals when designing or delivering services and budgets.
-Budget proposals requiring changes or new services and policies will be subject to Equality Impact Assessments including consultation with affected people and organisations.
+There are no differential equality issues arising directly from this report.